Planqton/mkvd/README.md

 an `ffmpeg` directory next to `main.py` containing the `ffmpeg` executable (e.g. `ffmpeg/ffmpeg.exe` on Windows).

-During export, ffmpeg's output is displayed in the log panel at the bottom of the window so you can follow the conversion progress.
+The ffmpeg output appears in a dedicated log text field at the bottom of the window.
+Scroll if necessary to view the full messages.